 What is Liquid?

-It offers trading in a decent number of cryptocurrencies (174 different trading pairs at the date of writing this review, 20 December 2018).
+Liquid is a crypto exchange that launched in January 2014.
+It has offices in Singapore but is actually regulated and licensed by the Japanese FSA (Financial Supervisory Authority).
+The platform offers trading in a decent number of cryptos (174 different trading pairs at the date of first writing this review, 20 December 2018).

 US-investors may only trade crypto-to-crypto (and not fiat-to-crypto) here.
 The primary reason for excluding US-investors from fiat-to-crypto trading is legal.
 The US-legal regime imposes obligations on many companies accepting funds from US-investors.
 Such obligations include, inter alia, preparing marketing material in accordance with SEC-standards and registering them with the SEC (a burdensome process).
-If you’re a US-investor looking for a platform where you can trade fiat-to-crypto, use our Exchange Finder to find out which alternatives you have.
+If you’re a US-investor looking for a platform where you can trade fiat-to-crypto, use our Exchange Filters to find out which alternatives you have.